Repair Cafe

 Want to get involved?

 Please note: All our fixers are VOLUNTEERS, and there is no charge made for the fixes they do.
-However any donations people would like to make are welcomed to help us cover our costs (website, glues & other materials used from time to time.)
+However any cash donations people would like to make are welcomed to help us cover our costs (website, glues & other materials used from time to time.)

 Computers, laptops and phones wanted